3L1-23/reco/README.md

 <li>Change the variables for XSS payloads to your URL in run/payloads.py </li>
 <li>Change the interact.sh variable to your URL in run/reco.py</li>
 <li>Set the logdir variable in run/reco.py for logging</li>
-<li>Any other variables that are required are at the top or run/reco.py or run/payloads.py</li>
+<li>Any other variables that are required are at the top of run/reco.py or in run/payloads.py</li>
 </ol>

 ### Docker